nbeadling/TechElevator-Capstone2-Tenmo/README.md

-Paired Programming project of a clone of Venom.
+Paired Programming project of a clone of Venmo.

 We used a JSON web token to authenticate users to login, be able to view their blance, transfer funds to other users, and view past transfers.